Search

 How to Choose the Best Solid Dose Form for Your Supplement Formulation

-When choosing the best solid dose manufacturing option for your dietary supplement, there are several pieces of criteria to consider:
+When choosing the best solid-dose manufacturing option for your dietary supplement, there are several criteria to consider:

 1. Dose range of active ingredients – If the active ingredients in your formulation require a relatively high dosage level, then it is best to utilize capsules or tablets.
 Tablets will accommodate the highest dose for the lowest number of pills, with capsules following a close second.